Account Takeover Fraud

 2. Credential Phishing: Fraudsters create convincing fake websites and emails.
 These fake websites and emails prompt users to enter their account credentials.
 Unknowingly, the users hand over their credentials to fraudsters.

-4. Keylogging: Malware or spyware installed on a victim's device can record keystrokes, enabling criminals to capture sensitive information, including account credentials.
+4. Keylogging: Spyware or malware that has been installed on a victim's device can track keystrokes, giving thieves access to private data, including account credentials.

 How to Detect Account Takeover Fraud?